CodeWithSatarupa/21-Days-SQL-Challenge-by-Indian-Data-Club/Day_20/README.md

 # 🏆 Daily Challenge
 Create a trend analysis showing for each service and week: week_number , patients_admitted , running total of patients admitted (cumulative) , 3-week moving average of patient satisfaction (current week and 2 prior weeks)) , and thedifference between current week admissions and the service average.
-Filter results for weeks 10–20 only.
+Filter for weeks 10-20 only.